hackclub/hackclub/workshops/portfolio/README.md

 Now we have to:

-- center everything
+- Center everything
-- change the font
+- Change the font

 ## Adding the body tag